tnakamot/sbt-cc/README.md

 * [simple-c](examples/simple-c/README.md): the simplest C project
 * [multi-execs](examples/multi-execs/README.md): multiple executable targets in one project
 * [simple-cxx](examples/simple-cxx/README.md): a simple C++ project
+* [mix-cxx-and-c](exmaple/mix-cxx-and-c/README.md): an example to mix C and C++.
+Also shows how to switch the default commands for compiling, linking and archiving.

 ## TODO